Beth Hart: Better Than Home, Fire on the Floor, Black Coffee & War in My Mind (2015–2019)

-2020–2022: A Tribute to Led Zeppelin
+A Tribute to Led Zeppelin and recent projects (2020–present)

 In 2021, Hart began teasing new music by hiding hints in her Spotify canvas videos.
 On November 12, she announced her tenth solo studio album, A Tribute to Led Zeppelin, alongside the first single, a cover of "Good Times Bad Times."
 The album was released on February 25, 2022, debuting at No. 1 in the Netherlands and became her highest charting solo album in Germany, Austria, Switzerland, and the United Kingdom.

 Artistry

 Hart is known for her "visceral", "gritty", "soaring" and "dynamic" contralto vocals.
 Hart also plays piano, guitar, cello, bass guitar and percussion.

 Describing his collaborator's performance at Blue Balls Festival in Switzerland, Joe Bonamassa told Music Radar: "I was totally knocked out by Beth.
 Here's this lady who's acting like I'm the cool one, and meanwhile I'm thinking, Man, she's got it all.
 She's the new Janis Joplin, Tina Turner - the real deal, you know?"

 American pop singer Miley Cyrus lists Hart amongst her favorite singers of all time.
 In 2013, she told Billboard, "she's got one of the best voices, I feel like, of all time."